 A gradual trend of preference for hydrogenated fat products was in the swing in 1920 across many food industries including those that baked bread, pies and, cakes.
 This continued until the 1960s, with processed vegetable fats becoming increasingly more popular than animal fats.
 This was in part due to the low cost of production and purchase, but also as there were believed to be health benefits associated with unsaturated fats.

 Safety concerns of trans fat

 The first evidence of concern about the safety of trans fat present in hydrogenated fat emerged in the 1980s, which suggested an increased risk of coronary heart disease.

-This led to further research on the subject and an estimate from 1994 indicated that the consumption of trans fat was likely to cause 30,000 deaths each year in the United Stats alone.
+This led to further research on the subject and an estimate from 1994 which indicated that the consumption of trans fat was likely to cause 30,000 deaths each year in the United States alone.
 Health activists have since largely condemned trans fat and government regulations have been introduced to minimize the production of trans fat.

 What Are Trans Fats & Why Are They Bad?

 Food industries were greatly affected by these changes and public demands for healthier fats in food products.
 Many manufacturers, including the original U.S. product Crisco by Procter & Gamble, needed to reformulate their production process.
 A website BanTransFat.com was involved in a lawsuit against Kraft for the content of trans fat in Oreo cookies, which was eventually withdrawn due to promises by the company that changes would be made.